 The Student Representatives will participate in all SBOE activities, with votes being recorded but not affecting the outcome of any policy measure.
 They will also serve as co-chairs of the Student Advisory Committee, a volunteer group of more than thirty District students from 16 District high schools in both DC Public Schools and the public charter sector.
-If you know a student interested in joining the Student Advisory Committee, they can contact Tatiana or Marjoury via email at [email protected]
+If you know a student interested in joining the Student Advisory Committee, they can contact Dayja or Alex via email at [email protected].

-Ballou High School - Class of 2017
+2017-18, 2018-19 SBOE Student Representative | Ballou High School - Class of 2019

 “I am so proud and honored to say that I have served as the State Board of Education Student Representative and the Co-Chair of the Student Advisory Committee.
 As a student representative, I am the liaison and voice between the student population of the District of Columbia and policymakers for education.
 This role has helped me develop tremendously and has allowed me to discuss how my education is affected by decisions being made.
 I have also become more passionate in being sure that student voices are heard.
 My peers have also put trust in me to be the voice of our education.
 I have worked with students from so many DC high schools to discuss the goals we expect to meet as a district.
 We have also discussed having equitable opportunities and resources for all of our education.
 I have been the leader of creating a mentorship program, leading meetings, sharing correspondence via email, and interaction with some leading policymakers.”